SeanDS/zero/README.md

 ```bash
 pip3 install git+https://git.ligo.org/sean-leavey/circuit.git
 ```
+This installs the library and adds a console script `circuit` which provides access to the package's command line utility.

 ## Program and library
 The simulator tries to replicate LISO's operation: a small signal ac analysis.